configcat/docs/website/docs/targeting/percentage-options.md

 ### Served value

-The exact value will be served to the users that fall into that fraction.
+The value that will be served to the users who fall into the group determined by the percentage.

 ## Multiple Percentage Options